udubnate/udubnate.github.io/_posts/2020-08-20-cpes-in-quarantine.md

 My personal recommendation for security related podcasts are:
 - [Darknet Diaries](https://darknetdiaries.com/) - created by Jack Rhysider.
     - My favorite episode set to get you hooked is XBox Underground [Part 1](https://darknetdiaries.com/episode/45/) and [Part 2](https://darknetdiaries.com/episode/46/).
-They are so good that I guarantine you will be thanking me later for the introduction (if you haven't heard them already)
+They are so good that I guarantee you will be thanking me later for the introduction (if you haven't heard them already)
 - [Security Now](https://twit.tv/shows/security-now) - host Steve Gibson and Leo Laporte.
 Steve is a subject matter expert in security and Leo is a long time technology TV/Radio personality (I remember watching Leo on TechTV back in the day.)
 Really good topics and conversations here.
 Add this one to your podcast list.

 ## Youtube